Extendability of projective varieties via degeneration to ribbons with applications to Calabi-Yau threefolds: Applications to extendability of Calabi-Yau threefolds and canonical surfaces

 \end{itemize}

 For the rest of the proof, as noted towards the end of (1) and (2) above, we need to estimate $h^i(T_Y(-k))$ for $i = 1,2$ for each of the $17$ deformation types of Fano-threefolds $Y$ and compute $\alpha(X)$ according to formulas (a), (b), (c) in $(1)$ above.
+To compute the cohomology, we use the Borel-Weil-Bott theorem (see for example \cite[Section $2.6$]{Kuz05}) and some established vanishing theorems on the cohomology of twisted holomorphic forms on Grassmannians in \cite{Sno86} (see also \cite[Theorem $3.6$]{FM21}).
+We further use Pieri's rule as stated in \cite{Pieri1893} or \cite[Theorem $2.3$]{AQ18}.
+In the computations to follow, we assume $ i = 1,2$.

 \bf{We prove for $Y$ in family $1.7$.} Let $G_n$ denote the Grassmannian Gr$(2,n+2)$ so that we have Gr $(2,6)$ is denoted by $G_4$. $G_4$ is a Fano variety of dimension $8$ and index $6$ (see for ex \cite{Man15}, Section $(2)$) while its Picard group is generated by the line bundle $\mathcal{O}_{G_4}(1)$ corresponding to the Plucker embedding.
 Hence $K_{G_4} = \mathcal{O}_{G_4}(-6)$.
 On the other hand $Y$ is the intersection of $G_4$ in its Plucker embedding by a codimension $5$ subspace.
 Therefore, $K_Y = \mathcal{O}_Y(-1)$ where $\mathcal{O}_Y(1)$ is the restriction of $\mathcal{O}_{G_4}(1)$ to $Y$.
 Let us show $H^i(T_Y(-l)) = 0$ for $l \geq 2$.
 Noting that the normal bundle of $Y$ inside $G_4$ is $\mathcal{O}_Y(1)^{\oplus 5}$ we have the exact sequence